 With the recent passage of the bill known as the Tax Cuts and Jobs Act (2017 tax law), owners of commercial real estate now qualify for significant tax benefits, some of which are retroactive to the 2017 tax year.

 Under the new tax regime, most owners who purchased either residential or non-residential property and closed on or after Sept.
-28, 2017, can see significant tax benefits as a result of the bonus depreciation being applied to “used” property.
-For the first time since initial bonus depreciation provisions were passed in the Job Creation and Worker Assistance Act of 2002, owners and investors who acquire used property (property that has been used by previous owners) are now on an equal playing field as owners and investors who constructed or purchased “new” property.
-Under the new tax regime, qualifying assets that have a tax recovery period of 20 years or less, new and used, can now qualify for the 100-percent bonus depreciation provision in the assets’ first year of service (Note: While the term “bonus”is often misunderstood to mean an added benefit beyond the asset’s depreciable tax base, it is a boost to accelerate the tax depreciation in the first year the asset is placed in service).
+28, 2017, can see significant tax benefits as a result of the bonus depreciation being applied to certain “used” property.
+For the first time since initial bonus depreciation provisions were passed in the Job Creation and Worker Assistance Act of 2002, owners and investors who acquire used property (property that has been used by previous owners) that meets certain requirements are now on an equal playing field as owners and investors who constructed or purchased “new” property.
+Under the new tax regime, qualifying assets that have a tax recovery period of 20 years or less, new and used, can now qualify for the 100-percent bonus depreciation provision in the assets’ first year of service (Note: While the term “bonus” is often misunderstood to mean an added benefit beyond the asset’s depreciable tax base, it is a boost to accelerate the tax depreciation in the first year the asset is placed in service).

 The original intent of the bonus depreciation provision was to stimulate job growth and investment back into the economy.
-When first enacted, bonus depreciation was applied at 30 percent in the asset’s first year, but only to those that were new and had a tax recovery period of 20 years or less.
-Since most traditional assets, such as a brick and mortar building, would have a tax recovery period under the modified accelerated cost recovery system (MACRS), they would be classified as either a 39-year period for non-residential real property or a 27.5-year period for residential real property.
+When first enacted, bonus depreciation was applied at 30 percent in the asset’s first year, but only to assets that were new and had a tax recovery period of 20 years or less.
+Since most traditional assets, such as a brick and mortar building, would have a tax recovery period under the modified accelerated cost recovery system (MACRS), they would be classified as either a 39-year period for non-residential real property or a 27.5-year period for residential rental property.
 Thus, those asset classifications would not qualify for this added incentive.

 In most cases where there are assets within a recently purchased used building, owners need to identify and reallocate the purchase price to take advantage of the lucrative bonus depreciation provisions.
 To do this, they should undertake a cost segregation study, which employs both engineering and tax professionals to assist in asset identifications.
 When only the lump sum cost of an asset, such as a parcel of real estate, is available at purchase, cost estimating techniques may be required to categorize individual components of the property as land, land improvements, buildings, equipment, or furniture and fixtures.
 Those assets traditionally allocated as land improvements, equipment, and furniture and fixtures placed in service after Sept.
 27, 2017, would now qualify for the 100-percent first year bonus provision.

-Take the following as an example: If a taxpayer acquires an existing shopping center on Sept.
+Take the following as an example: If a taxpayer acquires an existing shopping center for $5 million on Sept.
 27, 2017, under prior tax law, the taxpayer could allocate the purchase price via a cost segregation study to the various asset components.
 In this case, let’s say the taxpayer allocated 20 percent of the purchase price to land (non-depreciable), 15 percent to land improvements (15-year recovery period), and 12 percent to equipment (five-year recovery period), and the balance to the building asset (39-year recovery period).
-Before the passage of the 2017 tax law, by employing a cost segregation study, the taxpayer’s first-year depreciation deduction would be approximately $150,000.
-This is opposed to an approximately $30,000 depreciation deduction if an allocation was not completed, and the taxpayer left the entire asset in the standard 39-year tax recovery period.
+Before the passage of the 2017 tax law, by employing a cost segregation study, the taxpayer’s first-year depreciation deduction would be approximately $210,000.
+This is opposed to an approximately $50,000 depreciation deduction if an allocation was not completed, and the taxpayer left the entire asset in the standard 39-year tax recovery period.

 With the corporate and individual tax rates reduced by the 2017 tax law, taxpayers also need to consider if they should use the benefits on the added depreciation in 2017 or in future years.
 If the taxpayer can use the depreciation deductions in 2017, it makes more sense to accelerate those deductions with a cost segregation study while the tax rates are at their highest.
 As most real estate is held in pass-through entities (S corporations, limited liability companies, and partnerships), the income is taxed at the shareholders’, members’, or partners’ individual tax rates.
 Thus, if real estate is held in a pass-through entity and an individual is in the highest tax bracket, the benefit would be approximately 2.6 percent higher in 2017 than in 2018.
 For those companies that hold real estate in a C corporation, with the tax rate shifting from 35 percent to 21 percent, this one-time benefit can be as high as 14 percent in 2017.